 Next action.
-By default, in general, if nobody expresses any wish to play first, players play simultaneously.
-Here, Red wants to move again first.
-We are at Initiative #9.
-The Steed, with Initiative #11 could move but decides to stay put.
-Then Initiative #8, nobody moves.
-Initiative #7.
-Red decides to move Crimson to the South of the Wood Bridge.
-The South token, in the Water Tile, is then revealed.
-It is a Fixture Trap Mushroom L2.
-Because it is neutral, it is a Copper version.
+Red wins auction by paying 2G.
+Red decides to move Crimson South of the Wood Bridge.
+The South token is then revealed.
+It is a Fixture Trap Mushroom L1.
 It yells, thus slowing Crimson to Speed 4, but Crimson smashes it promptly, thus cancelling the slowing effect.
 Crimson rolled 4d36, all >=1, the Defence of the Mushroom.
-All 4 hit, dealing 4x2=8 LP damage to the Mushroom (Crimson hits count for 2) which has only 2 LP.
+All 4 hit, dealing 4x2=8 LP damage to the Mushroom (all neutral Traps are Copper version) which has only 1 LP.
+Crimson hits count for 2.

+Players finish the actions concerning their other creatures.
 Then the next turn starts, day 3, turn 12.
 Red wins the Initiative auction and moves Crimson again.
 Crimson has now Speed 2 because on a Water sub-tile, where the Mushroom Trap was located.
 Crimson reaches the edge of the Black Well, thus revealing the token on the right, a neutral Fixture Trap Manikin.

 A fight ensues.
 Crimson rolls 4d36 and 18 points of Handicap Dice.
 The Manikin (Copper version), which behaves like a grounded Troll L3, rolls 4d12 + 6 Handicap points, that is 2 red dice.
 The Manikin is played by player yellow, because Yellow sits on the right side of Red.
-Crimson rolls 4d36 “12, 8, 20, 18”.
-Troll rolls 1, 2, 7, 12.
+Crimson rolls 12, 8, 18, 2.
+Troll rolls 2, 7, 12, 1.
 Troll, the weaker creature, re-arranges which die faces which, and thus has its 12 facing the Crimson’s 12.
-It leaves 8>2, 20>7, 18>1, that is 3 Hit Successes, which amount to 6 LP because Crimson’s hits count for 2 LP each.
+It also exchanges its 1 for the 7.
+It leaves 12=12, 8>1, 18>2, 2<7, that is 2 Hit Successes, which amount to 4 LP because Crimson’s hits count for 2 LP each.
 The troll is smashed on the spot.
+Note that the “2<7” is insufficient to hit Crimson who has 9 in Defence, 7<9.
 Crimson neither gets XP nor anybody gets a Vampire card because the Troll was a Trap, not a real creature.
 Because the Troll rolled 12/1d12, he rolls an extra d14, 1d14=9 which is >=9, the Defence of Crimson.
 1 Hit Success on Crimson, who now has 8 LP.

-Initiative #4.
+Next action.
+Red wins Initiative.
 Now the Imp could go South to try to pick up the Hellhound corpse but the Vampire, Steed and even the Cricket could kill the Imp, so the Imp decides to go back home, turning West back to a Wood Bridge, to avoid the shooting of Blue Cannon.